kakulukia/django-default-project/README.md

  project and automatically using em without the need to remember to activate "<project_name>.settings.whatever" (influenced by the really cool TwoScoops of Django)

  Django-secrets will keep your secrets really secret and help you with your deployment so that you only need to initialize your secret environment variables.
 Also works super easy with i.e. Travis CI.

- Django-axes is not working under 1.11, but i kept it anyways, hoping the functionality will return. :)

- All assets and templates are stored in their top level folders .. yes i know its not portable that way, but most of the times i dont build portable apps.
-I create projects that are meant to be be running at customers and never see the public light and thus they shall be clean without the need to remember which assets are hiden in which subfolders.
+ All assets and templates are stored in their top level folders .. yes i know its not portable that way, but most of the times i don't build portable apps.
+I create projects that are meant to be be running at customers and never see the public light and thus they shall be clean without the need to remember which assets are hidden in which subfolders.
  The styles.sass in compiled on the fly and thanks to the wonderful livereload-server changes will be visible right away in you browser (as well as code changes to python files).